argoproj/argo-cd/CONTRIBUTING.md

 It is much easier to run and debug if you run ArgoCD on your local machine than in the Kubernetes cluster.

-You should scale the deployemnts to zero:
+You should scale the deployments to zero:

 ```
 kubectl -n argocd scale deployment.extensions/argocd-application-controller --replicas 0